7 Remedies for Foot Calluses and Corns

 - 1 liter of boiling water

 Make a chamomile tea.
-Let it cool for a few minutes and then soak your feet in a bowl containing the liquid, taking care not to burn them.
+Let it cool for a few minutes and then soak your feet in a bowl with the liquid, but be careful not to burn them.
 This will soften your calluses and make them easier to remove using a pumice stone.
-While we might sound like a broken record, it’s important to always end any treatment with moisturizer.
+At the risk of sounding like a broken record…make sure you always finish any of these remedies for foot calluses and corns with a moisturizer.